Apraxed/Roblox-Modules-Master/Custom UsernameGUI/README.md

 Create script in module

-Copy CustomUsernameGUI.lua
+Copy whichever version you want's script
-Clear new script
+Make a script in Roblox Studio
 Paste in copied script

 ## Already uploaded versions